On the Complexity of Proving Polyhedral Reductions: Petri nets and polyhedral abstraction

-\item[(A2)] For all observable sequences $(N_1, m_1) \wtrans{\sigma} (N_1, m_1')$ in $N_1$, there is at least one marking $m'_2$ over $P_2$ such that $m'_1 \eequiv m'_2$, and for all markings $m_2'$ over $P_2$ such that $m_1' \eequiv m_2'$ we have $(N_2, m_2) \wtrans{\sigma} (N_2, m_2')$. \end{description} We say that $(N_1, m_1)$ is $E$-equivalent to $(N_2, m_2)$, denoted $(N_1, m_1) \reduc_E (N_2, m_2)$, when we have both $(N_1, m_1) \eabs_E (N_2, m_2)$ and $(N_2, m_2) \eabs_E (N_1, m_1)$. \end{definition}
+\item[(A2)] for all observable sequences $(N_1, m_1) \wtrans{\sigma} (N_1, m_1')$ in $N_1$, there is at least one marking $m'_2$ over $P_2$ such that $m'_1 \eequiv m'_2$, and for all markings $m_2'$ over $P_2$ such that $m_1' \eequiv m_2'$ we have $(N_2, m_2) \wtrans{\sigma} (N_2, m_2')$. \end{description} We say that $(N_1, m_1)$ is $E$-equivalent to $(N_2, m_2)$, denoted $(N_1, m_1) \reduc_E (N_2, m_2)$, when we have both $(N_1, m_1) \eabs_E (N_2, m_2)$ and $(N_2, m_2) \eabs_E (N_1, m_1)$. \end{definition}

 By definition, given an equivalence statement $(N_1, m_1) \reduc_E (N_2, m_2)$, then for every marking $m'_2$ reachable in $N_2$, the set of markings of $N_1$ consistent with $E \comma \maseq{m'_2}$ is non-empty (condition (A2)).
-This defines a partition of the reachable markings of $(N_1, m_1)$ into a union of ``convex sets''---hence the name polyhedral abstraction---each associated to one (at least) reachable marking in $N_2$.
+In practice, this defines a partition of the reachable markings of $(N_1, m_1)$ into a union of ``convex sets''---hence the name polyhedral abstraction---each associated to one (at least) reachable marking in~$N_2$.

 Although $E$-abstraction looks like a simulation, it is not, since the pair of reachable markings $m'_1, m'_2$ from the definition does not satisfy $(N_1, m'_1) \eabs_E (N_2, m'_2)$ in general.
 This relation $\eabs_E$ is therefore broader than a simulation, but suffices for our primary goal, that is Petri net reduction.
 Of course, $\reduc_E$ is not a bisimulation either.
-It is also quite simple to show that checking $E$-abstraction equivalence is undecidable in general.